Mock Server

 //routes

-mock.define('/hello', route1.getHello)
+mock.get('/hello', route1.getHello)

 The above example enables you to define your specific routes in individual files, and keeps your main.js clean.
 This pattern can also obviously be used in plain JavaScript too, for example to import common utility code into all your routes: